KhronosGroup/glTF/specification/2.0/README.md

 }
 ```

 *Channels* connect the output values of the key frame animation to a specific node in the hierarchy.
 A channel's `sampler` property contains the index of one of the samplers present in the containing animation's `samplers` array.
 The `target` property is an object that identifies which node to animate using its `node` property, and which property of the node to animate using `path`.
+Non-animated properties must keep their values during animation.

 When `node` isn't defined, channel should be ignored.
 Valid path names are `"translation"`, `"rotation"`, `"scale"`, and `"weights"`.